-The Local Government Act 2020 requires Council to prepare a Revenue and Rating Plan for a period of four (4) years, to commence on 30 June the year following a general election.
+Under Section 93 of the Local Government Act 2020, Council is required to prepare Revenue and Rating Plan for a period of four (4) years, to commence on the 30 June the year following a general election.

-The review of the Revenue and Rating Plan has been based on the current Revenue and Rating Plan 2021 - 2025, adopted by the Council 26 July 2022.
+The review of the Revenue and Rating Plan has been based on the current Revenue and Rating Plan 2021 - 2025, previously adopted by the Council on 26 July 2022.